 Direct mass spectrometric measurements were conducted for lesion sites containing the foreign body material in the liver sections from a dog in a 39-week oral gavage toxicity study of fasiglifam.
-The ions that corresponded to fasiglifam and fasiglifam-G were detected in the lesions containing the foreign body material (Supplemental Fig. 3), whereas the corresponding peaks were not observed in normal regions (Supplemental Fig. 4).
-The MS/MS experiment was performed at m/z 563.2 and 739.2 as precursor ions.
-Therefore, the ion at m/z 563.2 was identified to be potassiated fasiglifam by comparing it with the MS/MS spectrum of the reference standard of fasiglifam (Supplemental Fig. 5).
-The ion at m/z 739.2 was estimated to be fasiglifam-G because a typical neutral loss of 176 Da was observed in the MS/MS spectrum (Supplemental Fig. 6).
-The predominant product ion in this MS/MS experiment also corresponded to the mass value of potassiated fasiglifam (m/z 563.2).
+The ions that corresponded to fasiglifam and fasiglifam-G were detected in the lesions containing the foreign body material (Supplemental Figure 3), whereas the corresponding peaks were not observed in normal regions ions.
+Therefore, the ion at m/z 563.2 was identified to be potassiated fasiglifam by comparing with the estimated to be fasiglifam-G because a typical neutral loss of 176 Da was observed in the MS/MS spectrum

+(Supplemental Figure 4).
+The MS/MS experiment was performed at m/z 563.2 and m/z 739.2 as precursor mass value of potassiated fasiglifam (m/z 563.2).
 The relative intensities of the observed ions corresponding to both fasiglifam and fasiglifam-G were much higher in the spots in the lesions containing the foreign body materials than in those in the normal regions (Supplemental Table 2).